sheyidev/Alx_DjangoLearnLab/_notes/8-user-auth-basics.md

     Django incorporates authentication middleware that `seamlessly associates users` with `incoming requests and grants access` to the authenticated user within `views and templates.`

+## my-notes
+ So is the views and template the auth middleware?
+I dont think so, No.  There is an auth middleware that maps users with their respective requests and grants access to auth user. auth middleware is found in the `settings.py`

 3. **Authentication Backends**

     Authentication backends handle the process of `verifying user credentials`.
 Django provides several built-in authentication backends, with the most common being `ModelBackend` for authentication against the default User model.